-What You Need to Know About Google Analytics and Privacy
+What Does Google Know About You?
+Analytics and Your Privacy

 How Google Gets Data

 If you've enabled Google Analytics for your website, Google sends cookies to your customers' browsers every time they navigate to your site.

 Cookies are tiny text files stored on your customers' browsers; each contains a unique identifier called a cookie ID, which helps Google distinguish one person's browser from another person's browser.

 Using these cookies, Google collects many different pieces of data about the activity that occurs on your site.
 None of the data can be used to identify your users specifically.

 The terms of service explicitly prohibit the sending of personally identifiable information (PII) to Google, which includes (but isn't limited to) name, email address, and billing information.

 Types of Information You Can Gather Using Google Analytics

 Google is capable of collecting many different kinds of information about your users.
 In addition to measures of activity (such as the number of visits, the number of distinct users, and the average amount of time spent on your site), you can track information like: